aliftitosa/topic-modelling-lda-olda/README.md

 ## 📌 Project Description

-This Python project collects Twitter data using the Twitter API, preprocesses the text, and performs topic modeling using the **LDA** algorithm from the Gensim library.
+This Python project collects Twitter data using the Twitter API, preprocesses the text, and performs topic modeling using the **LDA** & **OLDA** algorithm from the Gensim library.

 **Case Study:**
 Topic analysis on tweets containing the keyword **"pemerintah"** (Indonesian for "government").